 1. Who or What Caused the Damage?

 If the cause of the leakage was negligence, poor maintenance, or faulty workmanship, you wouldn’t be able to make a claim for a leaking roof.
 However, if a natural disaster or a fire caused the damage, you can file a claim.

 It all comes down to the fine print of your insurance policy.
 So, be sure to read every little detail before signing your insurance policy.

 2. Are Any Natural Disasters Not Covered by Insurance?

 Yes, in most cases, the insurance provider will list the cases where you won’t be eligible for a claim.
 For example, if hail storms are common in your area of residence, the chances are that you will need separate insurance for hail damage.

-Most insurance policies usually exclude roofing damages caused by a natural disaster that is common in the area.
-Or make the deductible extremely high for these damages.
+Most insurance policies usually exclude roofing damages caused by a natural disaster that is common in the area or make the deductible extremely high for these damages.
+How rude!

 3. What is the Cost of Roof Repairs or a Roof Replacement?

 Roof leaks can be caused by several factors, such as missing shingles, cracks, holes, or damaged or missing flashing.
 Once you notice a leak, we recommend you call a roofing expert who can provide a written quote for the repairs or roof replacement needed.